maxProgrammer/parking-control/README.md

 # parking-control
-api rest  reponsavel to control a park apartment complex.
+api rest  responsible for controlling the parking spot